emberjs/guides/source/testing/index.md

 ### How to Run Your Tests

 Run your tests with `ember test` on the command-line.
 You can re-run your tests on every file-change with `ember test --server`.

-Another way to run the tests when you are running a local server (started by running `ember server`), is to navigate your browser to the address of your local server, which by default is `http://localhost:4200/tests`.
+Tests can also be executed when you are running a local development server (started by running `ember server`), at the `/tests` URI.
+A word of caution using this approach:
+Tests run using `ember server` have the environment configuration `development`, whereas tests executed under `ember test --server` are run with the configuration `test`.
+This could cause differences in execution, such as which libraries are loaded and available.
+Therefore its recommended that you use `ember test --server` for test execution.

 These commands run your tests using [Testem] to make testing multiple browsers very easy.
 You can configure Testem using the `testem.json` file in your application root.